allegro/blog/_posts/2021-05-11-1-task-2-solutions-spark-or-beam.md

         <td>E2E tests (ensure job is executed, run in Cloud and has integration with GCP infrastructure)</td>
         <td colspan="2">
         Due to the missing implementation of testing the whole flow, we were running jobs locally to load production data, process them and store into BigQuery tables for development purposes.
-In this way we were ensuring introduced changes did not impact performance and both return identical results.
+This way we were ensuring introduced changes did not impact performance and both return identical results.
 Note: recently BigFlow added a <a href="https://github.com/allegro/bigflow/blob/master/docs/e2e_testing.md">solution</a> by setting real Dataflow/BigQuery infrastructure while running e2e tests
         </td>